Nils Tjoflot

-Nils Ellingsson Tjoflot (October 13, 1865 – July 11, 1898) was a Norwegian violinist from Tjoflot in the municipality of Ullensvang in Norway's Hardanger district.
+Nils Ellingsson Tjoflot (October 13, 1865 – July 11, 1898) was a Norwegian violinist from Tjoflot in Ullensvang Municipality in Norway's Hardanger district.

 Life

 Tjoflot was born at the Ytrabødn farm in Tjoflot, the son of Elling Nilsson Tjoflot (1819–1870) and Barbro Endresdatter Folkedal from Trones (1837–1905).
 Nils was an only child, and his father died when he was five years old.
 There had not been any previous violinists in the family, but there were many violinists in Tjoflot and Nils was motivated to perform alongside them.
 He received a violin from his mother when he was seven years old.
 The instrument was probably made by Hans Eikanes, and it was probably Eikanes that also taught Tjoflot to play the Hardanger fiddle.
 Tjoflot was later taught by Olav Håstabø from Løflaten in Kvanndal, and then by Ola Mosafinn.

 Nils Tjoflot was a talented player that was known throughout Hardanger and participated in folk music competitions held by the Western Norwegian Association (Vestmannalaget); the first such competition was held in 1896, and the second in 1897.
 Tjoflot often played for dances at weddings and at other events around the Hardanger Fjord.
 He played at his first wedding at the age of 10, and he also played for tourists visiting the Hardanger Fjord.
 The folklorist Rikard Berge mentioned Nils Tjoflot as one of the most talented folk musicians in Hardanger in his article "Spelemenner" (Folk Musicians).

 Together with several other folk musicians from the area, Tjoflot was a member of the Western Norwegian Association.